North Central Railway zone: History

 The North Central Railway, in its present form, came into existence on 1 April 2003.
-The North Central Railway present network extends over a large area of North Central India, covering the states of Delhi, Uttar Pradesh, Madhya Pradesh, Rajasthan and Haryana.
+The North Central Railway's present network extends over a large area of North Central India, covering the states of Delhi, Uttar Pradesh, Madhya Pradesh, Rajasthan and Haryana.

 By December 2017, railways for the first time installed 6,095 GPS-enabled "Fog Pilot Assistance System" railway signalling devices in four most affected zones, Northern Railway zone, North Central Railway zone, North Eastern Railway zone and North Western Railway zone, by doing away with the old practice of putting firecrackers on train tracks to alter train divers running trains on snail's pace.
 With these devices, train pilots precisely know in advance, about the location of signals, level-crossing gates and other such approaching markers.

 In 2022, the North Central Railway Zone achieved 100% electrification of its network.

 Divisions

 Serving the heartland of India, the North Central Railways comprises the following three divisions.